vladbabii/multi-smtp-resender/README.md

 4. mount storage folder and write json files for each email with another service to avoid implementing smtp protocol in that service
 5. ... use your imagination ?

+## How to run
+1. docker - see the [docker-compose.yaml](docker-compose.yaml) file for a simple example
+2. copy index.js and package* files then run npm install and npm run start

 ## Nodemailer Configuration per SMTP target
-See the docker-compose.yaml file for a simple example

 Use https://www.nodemailer.com/ as a reference for configuration options.

 Examples